ajinkyr/springboot-elastic-demo/README.md

 This is demo project developed in Spring boot 2 and Elastic search.
 Provides CRUD operations using Elastic Search.
-But mainly developed to explore search functinalities..
+But mainly developed to explore search functionalities..